By Roger Cox, Editor

 It's too bad this tennis center isn't immediately adjacent to the hotel.
 Its location, across from the entrance, 300 yards from the hotel itself (there's a free shuttle), means that only guests motivated enough to seek it out discover this well-run, well-staffed facility.
 Its 10 lighted Har-Tru courts fan out from a three-story clubhouse built in Old Florida style.
 A covered porch paved with stone wraps around three sides, its western end furnished with lounge-style furniture and overlooking three of the tennis courts.
 Inside golf and tennis share a pro shop, its walls lined with tawny-colored wooden shelves.
 Upstairs is the indoor-outdoor Flagler Steakhouse, which overlooks the golf course.
 Tennis director Ken Thompson has presided over the operation since 1987.
 He brought a wealth of experience to the position, including a stint training nationally ranked juniors.
-After more than two decades at the Breakers, he has put together a well-oiled program and solid staff to meet the needs of both hotel guests and local members, "We want the experience at this clubhouse to mirror that at the hotel where service begins the moment you arrive and extends to the moment you leave," says tennis director Ken Thompson.
+After three decades at the Breakers, he has put together a well-oiled program and solid staff to meet the needs of both hotel guests and local members, saying "We want the experience at this clubhouse to mirror that at the hotel where service begins the moment you arrive and extends to the moment you leave."

 Tennis Programs.
 When guests call looking for a game, the staff tries to respond within an hour, drawing on other guests, local members, members of the staff, or even kids in the junior program.
 Otherwise the programming is what I would call resort basic: a combination of daily clinics with weekly men's, women's, and mixed doubles round robins, supplemented by monthly round robins or other special events.
 For children, there are kids' clinics (ages 4-6), junior development clinic (ages 6-12), and a junior tennis academy, the last designed for local residents but open to the children of hotel guests.
 Thompson himself is exceptionally service conscious.
 He will, for example, ask reservations to let him know when someone inquires about a tennis package so that he can tailor-make one to their specific needs.